 Regenerative Ag Guru, author of DIRT TO SOIL, and partner in Understanding Ag, LLC.
 With his wife and son, Gabe owns and operates Brown's Ranch, a diversified 5,000 acre ranch near Bismarck, North Dakota.
 The Browns practice holistic management, integrating grazing and no-till cropping systems, and grow a wide variety of cash crops, multi-species cover crops along with all natural grass finished beef and lamb.
 They also raise pastured laying hens, broilers and swine.
 This diversity and integration has regenerated the natural resources on the ranch without the use of synthetic fertilizers, pesticides, or fungicides.
 The Browns are part owners of a state inspected abattoir which allows them to direct market their products.
 They believe that healthy soil leads to clean air, clean water, healthy plants, animals, and people.

 Soil Chemist/Microbiologist and Research Farmer at USDA-ARS, and creator of the Haney Soil Health Test.
 Rick grew up farming in Custer County, OK before he earned his PhD in soil microbial ecology and chemistry from Texas A&M University.
 Rick has researched soil ecology and soil testing for more than 20 years.
 Rick was awarded the USDA's 2017 Plains Area and 2017 National Technology Transfer Awards.
 Rick was also awarded the 2018 USDA REE Under Secretary's award for the Haney Test and the 2018 Secretary of Agriculture Honor Award for for the USDA's strategic goal of strengthening the stewardship of private lands through technology and research.

-DR. LIZ HANEY - MODERATOR / ORGANIZER
+LIZ HANEY, PHD - MODERATOR / ORGANIZER